 Across the square, Leandros noticed a frantic movement.
 It was Eftychia Jones, sitting cross-legged at the base of Unity’s gate, waving at him with her entire arm.
-Leandros made his way over to her.
+Leandros picked his way over to her.

 “Hello, Captain!” she called as he approached.